Daily Current Affairs Quiz

 Which of the following statements about the Paris Agreement is NOT correct?

-While the transparency framework is binding, the actual emission targets are self-determined with no penalty for missing them.
+While the Enhanced Transparency Framework is binding, the actual emission targets are self-determined with no penalty for missing them.
 All other options are factually correct.

 📝 Concept Note